 sequin trim -I used this one from Hobby Lobby

-I’m pretty happy with how this project turned out and now I have something to display on my table through Thanksgiving.
+This project will be on display on my table through Thanksgiving.
 After that, it will be all the Christmas things!